jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 17:24
 Solution at: 17:52
 Notes: Day 16.
 All I did was re-confirm that exhaustive search with backtracking was too slow.
 I'm either implementing it wrong, missing an optimization, or it does not work for this problem type.
 I was missing an optimization.
 Sorting by the number of valid positions a rule could apply to greatly reduced the running time.

+19DEC2020
+Start: 09:31
+Stop: 11:40
+Notes: Day 17.
+Quantized 3-D space is difficult to model.
+I think my initial model, a deque of lists of strings is cumbersome and needs to be replaced with a set of tuples representing x,y,z coordinates of active cubes.
+This should require less memory to represent and should make identifying a cell's active neighbors much easier--if the neighbor's coordinates are in the set then it's active; otherwise it's inactive.